formlio/forml/docs/lifecycle.rst

         forml apply titanic

-Score
+Evaluate
-    Evaluate the metrics and insights defined in ``evaluation.py`` (not implemented yet).
+    Measure the actual performance of the model based on the definitions in ``evaluation.py`` (not implemented yet).

     Example::

-        forml score titanic
+        forml eval titanic